herepete/Fidelity/README.md

 Introduction
 ============
-using beautifulsoup and Fidelity API to get data back from Fidelity.co.uk
+using beautifulsoup and the Fidelity API to get data back from Fidelity.co.uk

 Fidelity has a good site
 But there were a few financical bits i wanted to see which aren't easily viewable on 1 page.